 - Cook the mixture whisking until the sweetener is dissolved and the cream is hot to touch but not boiling.
-Then remove mixture off the heat and let it cool for 5 minutes.
+Then remove the mixture off the heat and let it cool for 5 minutes.

-- After the cream has cooled slightly gradually add it into the beaten eggs slowly whisking the whole time.
+- After the cream has cooled slightly gradually add it to the beaten eggs slowly whisking the whole time.
 If you do it too fast the eggs will curdle and it will ruin the texture of your custard.

-- Remove the cookie base from the oven after it is baked and pour the maple mixture slowly over the base and return it to the oven finish baking for another 20 minutes.
+- Remove the cookie base from the oven after it is baked and pour the maple mixture slowly over the base and return it to the oven to finish baking for another 20 minutes.

 - When the Maple Custard Bars are done, remove them from the oven and cool them on a wire rack.

 - Place the cooled bars into the refrigerator where they need to chill for at least 2 hours.
 Trust me here, they are amazing chilled!

 - After they are finished chilling slice the bars into 12 to 14 pieces.
 Store extra bars in the refrigerator for up to 5 days.

 If you do not have the THM baking blend for the crust you can use 3/4 cups of almond flour and 1/4 cup of oat fiber or coconut flour.
 Another option would be to add pecans to your favorite low carb crust recipe and use that for the bars.